Jewelry Blog

 The Raw Beauty of No Oil Columbian Emeralds

 Emeralds have been considered the most beautiful gemstones in the world for thousands of years.
 They symbolize elegance, wealth, and royalty.
-Even though the majority of emeralds are treated with fracture-filling oil, it’s still possible to find no oil Colombian emeralds.
+Even though most emeralds are treated with fracture-filling oil, it’s still possible to find no oil Colombian emeralds.

 If you choose a no oil Colombian emerald for your engagement ring, you can’t go wrong.
 Such an engagement ring is bound to bring you good luck.